jzamalloa1/trial_research_agent_vibe_based/drug_approval_agent/README.md

 1. Add new data sources in the `api` directory
 2. Create new visualizations in the Streamlit app
 3. Enhance the AI agent with additional tools or capabilities

+## Known Issues

+1. **Clinical Trials API Integration**: The current implementation has issues properly formatting natural language queries for the ClinicalTrials.gov API.
+In many cases, 404 errors are returned because the API doesn't accept direct natural language questions as search parameters.

+2. **API Error Handling**: Error handling for Clinical Trials API still needs improvement.
+Currently, the system falls back to web search when API queries fail, which provides less structured data.

+3. **Query Generation**: The extraction of key terms from natural language queries needs refinement for better matching with the Clinical Trials API's expected parameters.

 ## License